Rittenhouse Precedent Model 575

 The chime was described in a trade publication:

 Modern, functional, simplicity styled by Jean O. Reinecke, national leader of contemporary design.
-Automatically plays choice of 4 or 8 noe signals for the front door, single note for the rear door.
+Automatically plays choice of 4 or 8 note signals for the front door, single note for the rear door.
 Felt mallet adds a new decorative note and may be used to play a variety of tunes for announcing dinner, or for other household signalling purposes.
 Chime tubes are of solid brushed brass, suspended from a hand burnished solid walnut block.
 Price includes felt mallet (chime may installed with or without mallet) adjustable volume control , life-time floating striker, famous Synchromatic Timer and heavy duty 24-volt chime transformer.

 The Precedent saw limited sales during its relatively short production run between 1956 and the early 1960s.
 Consumers may have been put off by it’s somewhat radical design.
 Another factor may have been a relatively complex installation.
-Like other early long bell chimes a hollow had to be created in the wall to accommodate the protruding solenoids to allow the head of the chime to lie flat against the wall.
+Like other early long bell chimes a recess had to be created in the wall to accommodate the protruding solenoids to allow the head of the chime to lie flat against the wall.

 A clever bell-hanging scheme is another, less cumbersome, feature incorporated by Reinecke.
 The bell hanger cords are drawn through the decorative top of the solenoid head where they are looped around screws to suspend the bells.
 A dust cover is then set on top for a neat appearance from above.